 School of Medicine Encryption Requirements

-The School of Medicine Data Security Policy mandates that all computers and mobile devices which may be used to interact with restricted or prohibited data, including Protected Health Information (PHI), must be protected according to established guidelines.
-The Data Security Program was established in the fall of 2012 to bring all School of Medicine devices into compliance with this policy, and these efforts are now being intensified.
+The School of Medicine and Stanford University require that all computers and mobile devices which may be used to interact with High Risk Data, including Protected Health Information (PHI), must be protected according to established guidelines.
+The Data Security Program was established in the fall of 2012 to bring all School of Medicine devices into compliance with this policy.

 In some circumstances, the ability to bring a particular system into compliance may not be possible.
-If you feel that your computer or device falls into this category, please apply for an exemption.
-This exemption is for systems that for specific reasons cannot run encryption software.
+If you feel that your computer which runs specialized research equipment or applications cannot meet data security requirements, please apply for an exception.
 When applying, please provide as much detailed information as possible.
-Once the exemption information has been received, IRT Security will review the request and get back to you as soon as possible.
+IRT Information Security will review the request and respond as soon as possible.
+Should your request be approved, there will likely be requirements to implement specific technical controls, in order to minimize the risks to your computer on the network.

-Full information about the policy, along with frequently asked questions and definitions of PHI, restricted and prohibited data can be found at med.stanford.edu/datasecurity.
+Full information about the policy, along with frequently asked questions and definitions of PHI, and High Risk Data can be found at https://med.stanford.edu/datasecurity.

 If you have questions about security, encryption, or anything else, file a help ticket with IRT Security.